Best massage guns

 Ergonomics

 Consider the shape and design of any massage gun you are considering purchasing, and ask yourself how easy you think it will be to use on yourself.
-Lightweight options will cause less hand fatigue, while those with long handles or rotating heads will make it easier to get at hard-to-reach spots on your body without asking for help from another person.
+Lightweight options will cause less hand fatigue, while those with long handles or rotating heads will make it easier to get to hard-to-reach spots on your body without asking for help from another person.
 Conversely, small massage guns are more convenient to travel with and more comfortable to hold.

 Safety

-Anytime you are performing wellness treatments on yourself, safety should be of the utmost concern.
+Anytime you perform wellness treatments on yourself, safety should be of the utmost concern.
 When it comes to massage guns, they are generally considered safe for home use.
 However, there are some things users should know.
 It is essential to limit treatment time, as there have been reports of muscle tissue breakdown caused by improper and excessive use of a massage gun.

 If you are pregnant, speak to your doctor before using a massage gun on yourself, as you’ll need to take some additional caution, and you can only use them on specific areas of your body.
-Additionally, they are generally not suitable for those with nerve or bleeding disorders or who bruise easily.
+Additionally, they are generally unsuitable for those with nerve or bleeding disorders or who easily bruise.

-Features to look for in a quality massage gun
+What to look for in a quality massage gun

 Multiple speeds